-A traditional Jewish burial is "green" be custom anyway.
+A traditional Jewish burial is “green” by custom anyway.
 We bury in a shroud, use a special inexpensive pine coffin with minimal ornamentation and no metal.
 No embalming is permitted.

 True.
 Jewish burial practices have always been simple, natural and earth-friendly.
-The difference between a Jewish burial at Eloise Woods and other cemeteries is a $2000 1.6 ton reinforced concrete burial vault.
-Plus the option to bury in a shroud or tallit only (no outside container) as is the tradition in Israel.
-Plus we encourage families to lower the body and fill in the grave which most conventional cemeteries do not allow.
+The difference between a Jewish burial at Eloise Woods and other cemeteries is a 1.6 ton reinforced concrete burial vault.
+Plus you have the option to bury in a shroud or tallit only as is the tradition in Israel.
+Plus we encourage families to lower the body and fill in the grave, in keeping with Jewish customs.

-Basically ANYONE is welcome to buried here regardless of their religious beliefs.
-We have a Jewish section called 'Teva Garden' (which means Nature in Hebrew) to serve the Jewish Community.
+ANYONE is welcome to buried at Eloise Woods regardless of their religious beliefs.
+We have a Jewish section called “Teva Garden” (which means Nature in Hebrew) to serve the Jewish community.

 What are the environmental effects of non-green burials?

-Picture this: the amount of metal buried each year in this country is enough to build and re-build the Golden Gate Bridge.
-The amount of embalming fluid used each year is enough to fill an Olympic-sized swimming pool.
-Enough reinforced concrete is buried every year to build a 2-lane road from San Francisco to Phoenix.
-This is not to mention all the toxic herbicides used to keep the grasses of conventional cemeteries green and weedless and flat.
-There are not enough zeros to guess the amount of water used to keep the grass green.
-50,000 tons of hard wood, such as the endangered Mahogany, are used in caskets.
+Picture this: The amount of metal buried each year in this country is enough to build and re-build the Golden Gate Bridge.
+The amount of embalming fluid used each year is enough overflow an Olympic sized swimming pool.
+Enough reinforced concrete is buried every year to build a two lane road from San Francisco to Phoenix.
+This is not to mention all of the irrigation and toxic herbicides used to keep the grasses of conventional cemeteries green and weedless and flat.
+Additionally, 50,000 tons of hard wood, such as the endangered Mahogany, are used in caskets.

 Can family members leave flowers and/or plant a plant or tree there?